 top of page

-To start out I just want to say that yes, there are lots of problems in the United States (and all other countries) that need to be addressed and that are horrific in and of themselves.
-Criticizing the practices of a government does not mean you have anything against the people of that country, any more than criticizing Trump or Biden means that you hate America or Americans.
+I also want to say that there are many problems in the United States (and all other countries) that need to be addressed and are horrific in and of themselves.
+Criticizing the practices of a government does not mean you have anything against the people of that country, any more than criticizing the US president means that you hate America or Americans.

 China is the largest supplier of raw materials to the supplement industry by far.
-This is why extra scrutiny needs to be applied.
+This is why we devote so much time to discussing it versus other countries.
 The vast majority of vitamins, minerals, enzymes, and herbs all come from China.
-Each year the percentage of ingredients that come from China increases.
-So it is imperative that we address human rights as it relates to the supplement industry.
-There are other countries that we work to avoid buying products made with ingredients from, but China is committing atrocities at a level and horror unseen in other countries.
+Each year, the percentage of ingredients that come from China increases.
+So, it is imperative that we address human rights, environmental, and labor issues related to the supplement industry.
+There are other countries that we work to avoid buying products made with ingredients from.
+Still, China is committing atrocities and horrors at a level unseen in other countries, so it deserves more scrutiny.

 They are expanding and building more and more of these camps: